lazaret/anuket/docs/index.rst

 Usage
 =====
-Anuket is writed so he can be extended by Pyramid applications.
+Anuket is writed so he can be extended by other Pyramid applications.
 Normaly, it is not necessary to fork Anuket.
 Just use the extensibility mecanism.
 For details please read the `Pyramid documentation
 <http://pyramid.readthedocs.org/en/1.3-branch/narr/extending.html>`_